jansmolders86/mediacenterjs-windows/innosetup/readme.txt

-Thank you for trying MediacenterJS preview
+Thank you for trying MediacenterJS Beta

-This is a preview build of MediacenterJS.
+This is a Beta build of MediacenterJS.
-MediacenterJS is a mediacenter like for instance XBMC but based 100% on frontend techniques and languages (HTML5/CSS/Javascript).
+MediacenterJS is a media center based 100% on frontend techniques and languages.

 Starting MediacenterJS: